Catfish don’t “sting”, let’s go ahead and get that out of the way now.

 These fins are located behind the head on each side and on the top of the fish behind the head (refer to the image above).
 The fins are soft if approached from the back but there is a hard spine that runs the length of the fin in the front (the nearest portion of the fin to the head).

 The tip of these spines is pointed and very sharp (especially on smaller catfish, and especially channel cats).

 These spines don’t “sting” and you can touch them without any pain occurring.
 Pain (and injury) occurs when these spines puncture the skin.

 The spines contained in the dorsal and pectoral fin contain a venom that causes edema (swelling) and a hemolytic (causes increased blood flow in the area of the injury) if these spines puncture the skin.

 Smaller catfish are the fish that most often hurt people.
-The larger catfish spines are typically dull and they’re also larger as well (the tips of these spines in smaller fish are often like needles but in larger fish the spines are blunt).
+The larger catfish spines are typically dull.
+They’re also larger as well.
+The tips of these spines in smaller fish are like needles.
+In larger catfish fish the spines are blunt.

 How To Hold A Catfish

 Smaller catfish are what you’ve got to watch for and be careful with, especially the really small ones.
 Once the fish reach about sixteen to eighteen inches the spines are much duller and the chance of being finned is greatly reduced.

 Fish larger than two to three pounds are rarely a concern.
 Smaller catfish are a different story though and the smaller they are the more careful you have to be.
 Injuries from small catfish fins or spines usually occur during the release of the fish.
 You’re holding them, you remove the hook, and at some point, you go to release the fish into the water or put it in an ice chest and “BAM”, it happens, you get finned by the fish.

 Even though catfish don’t sting, it can be uncomfortable, painful even when you get finned.

 There are two approaches you handling smaller cats to keep from getting hurt.